-Detailed course listings for each of the four B.Eng. degree majors are provided in the following sections, including lists for program-specific electives and complementary studies electives.
+Detailed course listings for each of the seven B.Eng. degree majors are provided in the following sections, including lists for program-specific electives and complementary studies electives.
 Information regarding prerequisite requirements, course credit weighting, semester offerings and any pertinent restrictions is also provided.
 Course requirements for the two B.Eng. minor programs are located at the end of this section.

 Students should pay particular attention to the restrictions associated with entry into the 3rd and 4th year core design courses.
-In both cases, students in the B.Eng. program must have a minimum cumulative average of 60% in all ENGG courses to be permitted to register for ENGG3100 and 41X (i.e., ENGG4110, ENGG4120, ENGG4130, ENGG4150 and ENGG4160), otherwise known as final design.
+In both cases, students in the B.Eng. program must have a minimum cumulative average of 60% in all ENGG courses to be permitted to register for ENGG3100 and 41X (i.e., ENGG4110, ENGG4120, ENGG4130, ENGG4150, ENGG4160, ENGG4170 and ENGG4180), collectively and commonly referred to as final design.